From March 5th to April 15th, 2024 I am part of the Artist Residency in Mexico City and San Miguel de Allende.

 We are international artists hailing from Argentina, Germany and the United States.
 This Spring we are coming to San Miguel de Allende to create an Artist Residency.
 All of us were artists in residence at ESKFF, the Eileen S. Kaminsky Family Foundation at Mana Contemporary in Jersey City, NJ.
 We are coming to the rich artistic community that is San Miguel de Allende to continue the creative journey that was born at ESKFF.

-I'm proud to announce the next exhibition where I am allowed to present some of my paintings!
+I am proud to announce the next exhibition where I can present my latest pictures!

 "Abstract and expressive - the works of the color virtuoso Annette Werndl are internationally appreciated and exhibited.
 The monograph assembles her works from the past years which were inspired mainly by sojourns in the United States and especially New York, and by the development of the music of the time (jazz, blues and pop)."

 Jürgen B. Tesch is a publisher and art connoisseur.
 He publishes the Edition Jürgen B. Tesch with Hirmer Publishers.

 The book was published in October 2022 at the book fair in Frankfurt, Germany!

 Annette Werndl draws inspiration from music when painting that stimulates the independent and well thought through color use.
 Memories of squares, streets, and landscapes with their voices and noises heard leave traces in the chosen colors.